web-platform-tests/wpt/tools/pyppeteer/README.md

-# Chrome Debugger Protocol client for Python
+# Pyppeteer

-This is a work in progress.
-Please avert your eyes.
+A Python library for controlling a web browser using [the Chrome DevTools protocol (CDP)]().

 ## Concepts

-- browser - web browser process which runs a WebSocket server that implements the Chrome Debugger Protocol; this process is managed by the user of Pyppeteer
+- browser - web browser process which runs a WebSocket server that implements the Chrome DevTools Protocol; this process must be managed by the user of Pyppeteer
 - `pyppeteer.Connection` - abstraction around a WebSocket connection to a running browser process